ParAlg/ParClusterers/README.md

 - update_threshold: stop if less than update_threshold number of nodes need to be updated.

 TODO: delete par_threshold in the end if we actually don't use it.
+TODO: remove async? async seeems to be always better.

 #### Neo4j
 - minCommunitySize: Only nodes inside communities larger or equal the given value are returned.
 We set it to 2, so singleton communities are not returned.